juniorsundarCasual/FF-GoW/notes/volume-1.chapter-2.md

 "Who decides my purpose," Kratos murmured.

-"If you were part of our cycle of reincarnation," Rama said while raising his arms towards the sky, "Then the world itself decides for you.
+"If you were part of our cycle of reincarnation," Rama said while raising his arms towards the skym "Then the world itself decides for you.
 But since that isn't the case here, well, I guess you are free to decide what your purpose in life is supposed to be."

 "The language I'm teaching you right now is called Sanskrit," Rama continued as he pulled back the slate board.
 "It is said to be the language spoken by the world itself.
 It is said that if you can formulate a prose so profound in Sanskrit, the world will respond in kind.
 The script I am teaching you is just the surface.
 The beauty of the language runs deep.
 I'm afraid even I cannot teach you all about it."